YOU ASKED, WE ANSWERED!

 We get this one a lot.
 ‘Spy glasses’ do allow for some level of rear vision, but they are simply toys, and could be actively dangerous if used in a cycling situation.

 HindSight glasses, in contrast, are real sunglasses, built to sports safety standards with proper lenses and build quality.
-We use polycarbonate lenses for safety and eye protection, and special sports resistant housing to keep your eyes safe.
+We use nylon lenses for safety and eye protection, and special sports resistant housing to keep your eyes safe.
 HindSight’s mirrors are mostly transparent (unlike ‘spy glasses’), meaning cyclists can actively choose where and when to look when checking behind, and this also means the front-facing vision isn’t impaired while looking ahead.

 We also designed our patent-pending angled lens specifically to provide the mathematically optimised angle for rear vision, allowing our glasses to be much less ‘straight’ fronted than other rear view glasses while providing a much better rear field of view.